ChristianRich/bugger.js/readme.md

 ```

 The paramenters passed to Bugger.js are:

 Track event in Google Analytics: true or false (default is false)

 URL of your server side script that collects POST data from a hidden form.
 Please see the souce code for the field names.

 ## FAQ
 Will Bugger.js prevent JavaScript errors for occuring on my site?

-No way in hell.
+No way!
 But you will get notified when it happens.